will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

   }
 {% endhighlight %}

 On line 21 in the above code snippet, there is a call to the global `rand` function that is used to generate a random DNS packet id.
 This was promising, since it seemed like DNS resolution could potentially be a pretty hot section of code for anything that makes some kind of network request.
-If this was portion of code was in fact being executed by the app server, though, there were still two questions to answer:
+If this was portion of code was in fact being called in the running app server, though, there were still two questions to answer:

 1. Why were these skips observed only when run on the Docker container, but not when testing locally on my Mac?
 2. What explained the generation skips occurring at regular 30 second intervals?

-### Answer 1: Platform Dependent DNS Resolution Logic
+### Solution 1: Platform Dependent DNS Resolution

 My hypothesis was that the DNS resolution code was injecting extra skips into the global number generator, but I wanted to produce a test that would validate this.
 It turns out that this test also served as a way to see why the app behavior varied between the Docker container and my Macbook.
 I came up with this simple Go script: